Get the Latest Updates from Anura

 While distributed denial of service (DDoS) attacks don’t have much to do with advertising campaigns, botnets using a business’ compromised IT assets to carry these attacks out can negatively impact the company’s brand reputation.

 As marketers, we rely on data to inform our decisions.
 When that data comes from an artificially inflated source, the numbers we get (and the insights they provide) are worthless.
-Among the ways that bots can damage your metrics and lead you down the wrong path include:

 With the right solution in place, you’ll have access to technology that is constantly updated to stay a few steps ahead of the bad actors—essentially enabling you to future-proof your campaigns.

 There are several methods that you can invest in to determine if bots are plaguing you.
-Among them are:

 These are just a few methods you can use to help you spot when you have bots populating your page and pretending to be legitimate users.
 Once you notice some of these signs, you'll need some way to verify whether you're dealing with bots or if another issue may be causing your poor results.